JoshAmpofo/alx-zero_day/0x03-git/README.md

 ## ALX Tasks

-This repo will contain all directories and codes on tasks assigned in the ALX Software Engineering program
+This repo will contain directories and codes on projects assigned in the ALX Software Engineering program